block-open-source/goose/src/goose/synopsis/developer.md

 You'll receive a summary and a plan, and can immediately start using your tools and can directly reply to the user as needed.

+At the start of a plan, fetch developer hints first.